IMPORTANTINFORMATION

-DEVICE FRACTURE AND MIGRATION: The catheter may crack or break, causing pieces of it to travel through the bloodstream and potentially cause organ damage or perforation.
-Device fracturing usually requires surgery to remove the broken pieces, repair the damage, and remove the defective device.
+DEVICE FRACTURE AND MIGRATION: Some reports allege the catheter can fracture, causing pieces of it to travel through the bloodstream and potentially cause organ damage or perforation.
+Device fracturing usually requires surgery to remove the broken pieces, repair the damage, and remove the defective device

-INFECTION: The port or the catheter may become infected.
-The catheter is coated with a mixture of barium sulfate that breaks down upon contact with your bloodstream, degrading the catheter and harboring bacteria.
+INFECTION: Allegations regarding material degradation cited.
+The catheter is coated with a barium sulfate mixture that breaks down upon contact with your bloodstream, degrading the catheter and harboring bacteria.
 This can cause fever, chills, redness, swelling, pain, or pus around the port site.
 In severe cases, the infection may spread to other parts of the body.
 Infection often requires antibiotic treatment and removal of the defective device.

 Did the Manufacturer Fail to Warn of Risks?